BECOMING AN OPRY MEMBER

 There's no magic formula, no secret code that grants access to one of the most coveted invitations in all of music.

 The decision to increase the Opry’s ranks is, and always has been, made exclusively by the show’s management.
-The people who’ve been entrusted with the Opry’s tradition and future direction take into account all the standards of success in country music—radio airplay, album and ticket sales, industry recognition—when considering an act for membership.
-The Opry considers career accomplishment, as well as the potential for continued success.
+The people who’ve been entrusted with the Opry’s tradition and future direction take into account all the standards of success in country music—radio airplay, recorded music sales, touring success, industry recognition—when considering an act for membership.
+The Opry considers career accomplishment as well as the potential for continued success.

 The decision to bring a new act into the Opry fold is a two-pronged one, based on a combination of career accomplishment and commitment.
 But, really, it comes down to just one word: relationships.
 The relationships between performers and fans.
 The relationships Opry members have with each other, relationships that may last for decades.
 And, perhaps most importantly, the relationship between each artist and the ideal of the Grand Ole Opry.

 New members guarantee the future success of the Opry.
-Yesterday’s bright young talents have now become legends.
-And today’s superstars will become icons to future generations.
-All new members add another chapter to the Opry story, and their commitments, their relationships, have made the Opry endure for 80 years strong.
+Yesterday’s bright young talents have now become legends, and today’s superstars will become icons to future generations.
+All new members add another chapter to the Opry story, and their commitments, their relationships, have made the Opry endure for nearly 90 years.

-Here's your playlist from Opry surprise invitations and inductions for some of the Opry's most recent members!
+Here's a playlist from Opry surprise invitations and inductions of some of the Opry's newest members!